m9sweeper/m9sweeper/docs/content/en/docs/Concepts/SignOnMethods/oauth2.md

 ### Access Token Uri and Authorization Uri

 These fields refer to the endpoints which the app will reach out to during the authorization process.
-They are automatically filled with the default values used by Google, and you shouldn't need to modify them yourself
+They are automatically filled with the default values used by Google, and you should not need to modify them yourself.

 ### Access Scopes

 A comma separated list of the fields the app will request access to when querying data from a user.
-This is automatically filled with the information M9sweeper needs to access, and you shouldn't need to modify it yourself.
+This is automatically filled with the information M9sweeper needs to access, and you should not need to modify it yourself.

 ### Allowed User Domains